 You might be wondering, “Why on earth would a mouse want to live in my car?”
-Well a car is a place with a warm safe shelter and possibly free food.
+Well, a car is a place with warm safe shelter and possibly free food.
 Mice will infest any place that they consider an area safe from predators that is close enough to a food source.

-Having mice around you can generally be unsafe due to the possibilities of spreading diseases.
+Having mice around you can generally be unsafe due to the possibility of spreading diseases.
 When a mouse is in your car though, there is an immediate threat if a mouse shows up while you’re driving and your reaction causes you to crash.
-Even a parked car that you won’t be using for a while can be damaged or filled with mouse feces and disease if you don’t take actions to get rid of mice from your car or deter them altogether.
+Even a parked car that you won’t be using for a while can be damaged or filled with mouse feces and disease if you don’t take action to get rid of mice from your car or deter them altogether.

 Read on to gain more information about how to detect mice in your car and the ways to keep them at bay.

 - How to Get Mice Out of Your Car?

 - How to Get Mice Out of Your Car’s Vent?